Kannav02/DialectMorph/README.md

 - [Ora](https://www.npmjs.com/package/ora) for terminal spinner
 - [VHS](https://github.com/charmbracelet/vhs) for making the demo video for the CLI tool
 - [Prettier](https://prettier.io/) for maintaining consistent formatting throughout the code
+- [TOML](https://github.com/BinaryMuse/toml-node#readme) for parsing the contents of the config file